FrankShenXinzhe/Bertopic/README.md

-# Bertopic
+# Chinese Bertopic
-Text clustering based on BERT
+Text clustering based on BERT for Chinese

+run